ticketbase/help.ticketbase.com/articles/supported-currencies.md

 The default currency of Ticketbase is US Dollar.

+**SOME IMPORTANT NOTES:**

-**IMPORTANT NOTE:** It is possible to change the currency BEFORE your first ticket sale, even if the ticket is free. **As soon as a ticket is sold, the currency is already set as final.**
+   * It is possible to change the currency BEFORE your first ticket sale, even if the ticket is free. **As soon as a ticket is sold, the currency is already set as final.**

+   * One event supports only one type of currency.

 ### Changing currencies